-One Easy Trick To Make Oatmeal Less Acidifying And More Delicious (Plus 3 Recipes) - Save Our Bones
+One Easy Trick To Make Oatmeal Less Acidifying And More Delicious (Plus 3 Recipes)

 Even though oats are acidifying, they’re listed as a Foundation Food in the Osteoporosis Reversal Program.
-They contain loads of bone-healthy vitamins and minerals plus healthful fiber, so I decided to get creative and come up with a way to alkalize this winter favorite.
+They contain loads of bone-healthy vitamins and minerals plus healthful fiber, so I decided to get creative and come up with a way to alkalize this breakfast favorite.

 Today, I’ll share with you an alkalizing trick that produces creamy, sweet oatmeal without any milk, cream, or sugar.
 And that’s not all: three scrumptious recipes follow that include more creative, alkalizing oatmeal dishes.